onomondo/nrf-softsim/docs/integration.md

    Match `revision` to a release validated against your NCS version — each release pins its NCS in [`west.yml`](../west.yml) and lists it in the [changelog](../CHANGELOG.md).

-   (To point an existing NCS workspace at *this* repository's manifest instead, clone it to `modules/lib/onomondo-softsim`, `west config manifest.path` at it, and `west update` — with the same `git submodule update --init`, since `west update` does not cover the manifest-self repository's submodules either.)
+   (To use this repository as the manifest itself, see the [README quick start](../README.md) — the same submodule step applies there.)

 2. Apply [`overlay-softsim.conf`](../overlay-softsim.conf) — the drop-in that enables the
    SoftSIM with its required dependencies and sane defaults: